mlswg/mls-protocol/draft-ietf-mls-protocol.md

   it.
 Otherwise, another client might fail to interoperate by selecting one of those parameters.

-* A client initiating a group MUST ignore all unrecognized ciphersuites, extensions, and other parameters.
+* A client processing a KeyPackage object MUST ignore all unrecognized values in the `capabilities` field of the `LeafNode`, and all unknown extensions in the `extensions` and `leaf_node.extensions` fields.
 Otherwise, it may fail to interoperate with newer clients.

+* A client processing a GroupInfo object MUST ignore all unrecognized extensions in the `extensions` field.

 * Any field containing a list of extensions MUST NOT have more than one extension of any given type.

 * A client adding a new member to a group MUST verify that the LeafNode for the new member is compatible with the group's extensions.
 The `capabilities` field MUST indicate support for each extension in the GroupContext.

-* If any extension in a GroupInfo message is unrecognized (i.e., not contained in the `capabilities` of the corresponding KeyPackage), then the client MUST reject the Welcome message and not join the group.
+* A client joining a group MUST verify that it supports every extension in the GroupContext for the group.
+Otherwise, it should treat the enclosing GroupInfo message as invalid and not join the group.

-Note that the latter two requirements mean that all MLS extensions are mandatory, in the sense that an extension in use by the group MUST be supported by all members of the group.
+Note that the latter two requirements mean that all MLS GroupContext extensions are mandatory, in the sense that an extension in use by the group MUST be supported by all members of the group.

-The parameters of a group may be changed by sending a GroupContextExtensions proposal to enable additional extensions, or by reinitializing the group as described in {{reinitialization}}.
+The parameters of a group may be changed by sending a GroupContextExtensions proposal to enable additional extensions ({{groupcontextextensions}}), or by reinitializing the group ({{reinitialization}}).

+## GREASE

+As described in {{extensions}}, clients are required to ignore unknown values for certain parameters.
+To help ensure that other clients implement this behavior, a client can follow the “Generate Random Extensions And Sustain Extensibility” or GREASE approach described in {{?RFC8701}}.
+In the context of MLS, this means that a client creating a LeafNode or Welcome message includes random values in certain fields, which should be ignored by a correctly-implemented client processing the message.
+A client that incorrectly rejects unknown code points will fail to process such a message, providing a signal to its implementor that the client needs to be fixed.

+When generating the following fields, an MLS client SHOULD include a random selection of values chosen from these GREASE values:

+* `LeafNode.capabilities.versions`
+* `LeafNode.capabilities.ciphersuites`
+* `LeafNode.capabilities.extensions`
+* `LeafNode.capabilities.proposals`
+* `LeafNode.capabilities.credentials`
+* `KeyPackage.extensions`
+* `GroupInfo.extensions`

+For the KeyPackage and GroupInfo extensions, the `extension_data` for GREASE extensions MAY have any contents selected by the sender, since they will be ignored by a correctly-operating receiver.
+For example, a senders might populate these extensions with a variable-sized amount of random data.

+A set of values reserved for GREASE have been registered in the various registries in {{iana-considerations}}.
+This prevents conflict between GREASE and real future values.
+The following values are reserved in each registry:
+`0x0A0A`, `0x1A1A`, `0x2A2A`, `0x3A3A`, `0x4A4A`, `0x5A5A`, `0x6A6A`, `0x7A7A`,
+`0x8A8A`, `0x9A9A`, `0xAAAA`, `0xBABA`, `0xCACA`, `0xDADA`, and `0xEAEA`.
+(The
+value `0xFAFA` falls within the private use range.).
+These values MUST only appear in the fields listed above, and not, for example, in the `proposal_type` field of a Proposal.
+Clients MUST NOT implement special processing for these values, since this negates their utility for detecting extensibility failures.
+GREASE values should be handled using normal logic for processing unsupported values.

 # Sequencing of State Changes {#sequencing}